k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 ## Reference by Data Comparison

 The purpose of the **Reference by Data Comparison** plugin (introduced in Fabric V8.3) is to identify possible foreign key references between datasets by comparison of the data within the field's columns and to create the *refersTo* relations.
-This plugin is useful when a source doesn't have predefined foreign key constraints.
+This plugin is useful when a source does not have predefined foreign key constraints.

-The data comparison is performed by comparing the values of the fields of two datasets at a time - dataset1 and dataset2.
+The data comparison is performed by comparing the values of the fields of two datasets at a time — dataset1 and dataset2.
 All fields of dataset2 are considered for analysis, while only the PK fields of dataset1are considered.

 Note that this plugin is inactive by default.
 If needed, the plugin should be set to active.